Chapter 1 Introductory Statistics in R

 ## 6 32

 IMPORTANT NOTE - R is an evolving language and as such occasionally has some wonky behavior.
-In fact, there are multiple versions of both the filter and select functions in R. If you ever use one and receive a strange error, first check for a typo.
+In fact, there are multiple versions of both the filter and select functions in R. If you ever use one and receive a strange error (comparison is possible only for atomic and list types or an unused argument error), first check for a typo.
 If the error still occurs it is likely the case that R is trying to use a different version of the filter or select.
 You can always force R to use the dplyr version by specifying the package as in the below example:

 dplyr::filter(gpa.endyr1 > 3.9,